conc2304/tune-craft-cv/README.md

   - #### Anaconda Virtual Environment Setup
     - Launch the Anaconda Prompt/Terminal
-    - From the Anaconda Prompt/Terminal change directories into the root of this directory (ie environment.yaml should be in this directory from where you run the following command).
+    - From the Anaconda Prompt/Terminal change directories into the root of this directory (ie environment.yaml should be in this directory from where you run the following conda commands).
     - ##### Create Anaconda Environment:
       - `conda env create -f environment.yml`
         - This will install the necessary Python packages and dependencies required to run this project.